mikkel32/CoolBox/README.md

 A modern, feature-rich desktop application built with Python and CustomTkinter.

+## 📈 Telemetry & Privacy

+- **Opt-in consent**: The setup orchestrator now records stage durations, task outcomes, failure codes, and sanitized environment metadata only when telemetry is explicitly enabled.
+Preferences are cached locally and can be overridden at runtime with `COOLBOX_TELEMETRY=0/1`.
+- **Anonymized insights**: Task failures include deterministic failure codes (stage, task, error type) plus optional remediation hints.
+These aggregate into an on-device knowledge base that powers the console dashboard's "most likely fix" suggestions without storing personal data.
+- **Storage adapters**: Telemetry is persisted to `artifacts/telemetry.jsonl` via an append-only JSONL adapter.
+Tests can swap in-memory adapters to keep runs deterministic.
+- **QA guardrails**: New unit and integration tests simulate online/offline setup flows, recipe variants, and orchestrator edge cases using heavy system-call mocks so regressions are caught quickly without touching the network or filesystem.

 ## 🚀 Features

 - **Modern UI**: Beautiful dark/light theme with smooth animations